KungPhoo/ba67-basic/readme.md

 This can be used to share code or high-score data.
 All file commands should work on the could, too.
+(Slow, but working).

 There are no directories in the cloud.

 All filenames are and will be made upper-case.

 You can use the provided demo server:
-`CLOUD "examples@ba67.org", "https://www.ba67.org/cloud.php"`.
+`CLOUD "examples@ba67.org", "https://www.ba67.org/cloud/"`.
+(Don't forget the trailing slash!)
 This is even the default value when you start BA67.
 Please do not change, add or delete files of this cloud user.
 You are even allowed to use your own email address with this server.
 You email will not be send in clear text, but the encryption is not strong, either.

-Data is sent over HTTP in clear text.
+When saving a file, the ",P" part of the filename can provide a password.
+Once set, the file can not be overwritten or deleted without this password.

+Example:
+`SAVE "EXAMPLE.BAS,Pput-your-password-here"`

+**Rules for www.ba67.org/cloud/ are:**
-You're not allowed to upload any material that might be illegal anywhere on this planet.
-Your data is not safe from being hacked.
+- You're not allowed to upload any material that might be illegal anywhere on this planet.
+- File size limit is 128k per file.
+- Disk size limit is 100x128k per email.
+- Your data is not safe from being hacked.
+- Your data is not safe from being deleted.
+- You're not allowed to cause harm to anyone anywhere.
+- Be good.

 Do not "hack" this server.
 Everyone and his dog can do it.
 You're not doing anything special.
 Instead, learn to code something cool and show the world what you can do.

-If you host `cloud.php` on an https server, things might be a little more secure.

 -------------------------------------------------------------
 ## D - Developers